• Home

 • Inspect Walls: Check for damage, stains, or peeling paint.
 Identify areas that need patching or repairs before painting.

-• Determine Needs: Decide whether a full repaint is necessary or if only touch-ups can suffice.
+• Determine Needs: Decide whether a full repaint is necessary or if only touch-up painting can suffice.

 2. Choose the Right Time